FunnyKoalaBear/zumo-rc-car/README.md

 ---

 ## Future Work
-- Add manual speed control fallback using a potentiometer
 - Integrate ultrasonic sensors for obstacle avoidance
 - Display control status and inputs on an OLED screen
+- Develop a Wall-E shell for the car chasis